 Step 1: Name Your LLC

-- Punctuation, including periods, commas, underscores, apostrophes, and inverted apostrophes, are deleted or added.
+- Adding, removing, or altering punctuation, including periods, commas, underscores, apostrophes, and inverted apostrophes

 Determine the Name is Available

 Of course, you will only need to make distinguishable changes if your name is already taken.
 Don’t make the mistake of ordering business cards, creating advertisements, and using a name on documents like the Articles of Organization without first confirming it’s available.
 Use the Secretary of State’s Name Availability Search to see if there’s an existing business using your desired name.

 Maybe you pegged a distinguishable name right away, or maybe it took some modifications, but either way, once you have a unique name, you can lock it down by filing a name reservation.

 Optional: Name Reservation